parrt/msds501/projects/enron.md

 * `'arnold@enron.com` &rightarrow; `arnold@enron.com`
 * `'.'delaney@enron.com` &rightarrow; `delaney@enron.com`

-    Ignore weird email addresses like:

-    If missing a "To:" line, ignore email

 ### Building the script

 My approach to this problem was to simply write code that I knew I was going to throw away, in order to explore the email messages and the structure of the data.
+That's how I figured out what we should ignore and what we should filter and normalize.
+I ended up with a big junk drawer of code with all sorts of commented out sections from previous experiments.
+Once I built something that worked properly, I reorganized it into multiple methods that made it much easier to understand and simpler to debug.
+This is an important step when you're developing code commercially because someone, possibly you, must maintain this code in the future.
+The better structured it is the easier it will be to maintain.
+Always be good to your future self.
+To get an idea of the structure before and after, consider the following to blurred code outlines.

 <img src="figures/condense.png" width="10%">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="figures/condense-refactored.png" width="10%">

+My structured code is organized well.
+For example, my main program (at the bottom) consists of code to essentially process all of the email into a data frame and then save it.
+Processing all of the email means getting a list of all message files and then loading those files one by one.
+As I load, I filter and normalize the information into a list of records (tuples).
+My primary method then converts that to a data frame and returns it to the main program, which saves it and feather format.
+I also have a method to extract the relevant bits from an email message and a method to normalize an email address.

+You can structure your code anyway you want, but it must save the `enron.feather` file in the current working directory.
+That way my `test_enron.py` tests will find the data file.

 ## Exploring email traffic